-'Member States may exchange or access data by using other databases such as driving licence registers or population registers for the sole purpose of the identification of the liable person.
-They shall do so only in so far as such exchange or access is explicitly based allowed under on Union and national legislation.'
+'Member States may exchange or access data by useing other databases such as driving licence registers or population registers for the sole purpose of the identification of the liable person.
+They shall do so only in so far as such use exchange or access-is explicitly allowed under Union and national legislation.'